Nlcke/gouter/README.md

 Although GouterState is enough for manual navigation via `setStack` method, it is more convenient to set navigation rules instead.
 Gouter has `GouterNavigation` class from `gouter` module for that purpose.
 It's constructor is simple: `new GouterNavigation(routes, name, params)`.
-The returned instance contains root state and navigation tools:
+The returned instance contains root state and navigation tools in the form of methods.
+All methods are automatically bound when you create new instance of `GouterNavigation` so you may export root state and tools of destructured instance at once without manual bindings.

 - `rootState` is central state which is based on passed `name` and `params` to constructor
 - `create(name, params, [stack], [focusedIndex])` is like `new GouterState` but with `builder`